-Professional Experience Placement is the professional experience component of students enrolled in education programs in the Faculty of Education and Arts.
+Professional experience placement is the professional experience component of students enrolled in education programs in the School of Education.
 As part of these programs, all students will be involved in many opportunities to learn and practice the profession of teaching.

 Industry placement program (IPP)

-The Industry Placement Program (IPP) requires students to have 2 elective subjects available in their degree and permits full time work for 26 weeks.
+The Industry Placement Program (IPP) requires students to have two elective subjects available in their degree and permits full-time work for 26 weeks.

 TAFE practical placements

-Many programs of study within FedUni TAFE such Nursing and Community and Children's services provide excellent practical placements to enhance the learning and teaching of both Certificate and Diploma level programs.
+Many programs of study within FedUni TAFE such as nursing and community and children's services provide excellent practical placements to enhance the learning and teaching of both certificate- and diploma-level programs.

 Students undertaking a placement which is part of a 'for credit' course which is assessed as a part of their course learning outcomes and form credit for part of their degree must meet with academic staff and the external provider prior to completing the placement and applying for credit.

-For all Faculty based arrangements External Providers must speak directly with faculty staff to have placements and projects assessed to ensure they are commensurate with the required level of study.
+For all School based arrangements external providers must speak directly with school staff to have placements and projects assessed to ensure they are commensurate with the required level of study.

 Opportunities are promoted to students through the Student Development and Community team, although external providers are encouraged to make enquiries with Fair Work to ensure that the opportunities are genuine volunteering positions and should not be paid employer/ employee relationships.
 This includes 'not for profit' organisations.
 Further information is available through the Student Development and Community website.